Why you should invest in cryptocurrency

 As the safest crypto exchange platform in Nigeria, we also saw a lot of activities on Yellow Card with the majority of over 20,000 signups coming from Nigeria alone in August.

-In this article, we will walk you through why you should consider investing in crypto in 2020 as well as how you can start if you have never traded bitcoin or any other crypto before.
+In this post, we will walk you through why you should consider investing in crypto as well as how you can start if you have never traded bitcoin or any other crypto before.

 Why Invest in Cryptocurrency